batuhangorkey/misterhandy-bot/README.md

-# fallout hacking minigame and general purpose bot for discord
+# Hacking minigame from Fallout and sound player from youtube for discord